iterative/dvc.org/public/static/docs/user-guide/contributing/docs.md

 ## Development environment

-It's highly recommendable to run this web app locally to check documentation changes before submitting them, and quite necessary when making changes to the [Next.js](https://nexyjs.org/) engine itself (rare).
+We highly recommend running this web app locally to check documentation changes before submitting them, and it's quite necessary when making changes to the [Next.js](https://nexyjs.org/) engine itself (rare).
 Source code files need to be properly formatted as well, which is also ensured by the full setup below.